-On the heels of a recent warning from the United Nations High Commissioner for Refugees that climate change will force millions around the world to relocate away from coastal areas, a new study co-authored by a University of Waterloo researcher offers the first clear tool to predict where these climate migrants could move to, and how this will affect communities.
+On the heels the United Nations High Commissioner for Refugees warning at Davos that sea level rise will force millions around the world to relocate away from coastal areas.
+A new study co-authored by a University of Waterloo researcher offers the first clear tool to predict where these climate migrants could move to due to climate change, and how this will affect communities.

 “It’s predicted that by 2030, 40 per cent of the world’s urban land will be on high-frequency flood zones.
 Using data from the National Oceanic and Atmospheric Administration, the team adjusted for “business-as-usual” migration and found that in the United States approximately 56 per cent of counties should prepare for increased migrant influxes.

 “For the purposes of this study we focused on the United States, but the framework we have created can begin to lay a foundation for migration prediction in Canada and around the world,” said Moreno-Cruz.
 “We need to accept that this is very likely going to happen and it’s going to be incredibly disruptive if we are not prepared.”